 Prior to re-collimating the primary mirror, locate the collimation screws on the rear of the telescope tube.
-The rear cell (shown in Figure 7-6) has three large thumbscrews which are used for collimation and three small thumbscrews which are used to lock the mirror in place.
+The rear cell (shown in Figure 7-6) has three large thumbscrews which are used for collimation and three small thumbscrews which are used lock the mirror in place.
 The collimation screws tilt the primary mirror.
-You will start by loosening the small locking screws a few turns each.
-Normally, motions on the order of an $^{1}/{8}$ turn will make a difference, with approximately a $^{1}/{2}$ to $^{3}/{4}$ turn being the maximum required for the large collimation screws.
-Turn one collimation screw at a time and with a collimation tool or eyepiece see how the collimation is affected (see the paragraph below).
+You will start by loosening the small locking screw a few turns each.
+Normally, motions on the order of an 1/8 turn will make a difference, with approximately a 1/2 to 3/4 turn being the maximum required for the large collimation screws.
+Turn one collimation screw at a time and with a collimation tool or eyepiece see how the collimation is affected (see the following paragraph below).
 It will take some experimenting but you will eventually get the centering you desire.